OlegFlores/lowlevel/How to disassemble and patch stripped ELF binary.md

     25a1: e8 aa 2f 00 00        call   5550 <__ctype_b_loc@plt+0x3040> (File Offset: 0x5550)
 ```

 These are the first lines of the main function, it's head.
 Line `255b` is `ret` which means exit from the function.
 This is our target.
 We can see an if-else starting from `cmp edi,0x2`.
 One branch leads to return with the code 0 (`xor eax,eax`).
-This is the branch that is executed when no command line arguments passed to the /bin/true.
+This is the branch that is executed when no command line arguments passed to the `/bin/true`.
 Another branch is more complex and calls different libc functions along the way.
 For simplicity we concentrate on the first one.

-Our task is that `eax` register contain a value other than 0 just before the ret instruction. `xor    eax,eax` is the instruction which produces the return code.
+Our task is that `eax` register contain a value other than 0 just before the `ret` instruction. `xor eax,eax` is the instruction which produces the return code.
 We need to substitute it with another directive of the same size.
-The binary representation of the `xor    eax,eax` is `31 c0`(see previous column) which are two bytes.
+The binary representation of the `xor eax,eax` is `31 c0`(see previous column) which is two bytes.
 Thanks to the resource https://defuse.ca/online-x86-assembler.htm#disassembly you can convert any assembler instruction into binary and vice/versa very simply.
 Just put some asm expressions, select x64 architecture and press Assemble.

 Input:
 ```